 The Oide Wiesn Bürgerball opens the ball season at the Deutsches Theater.
 A ball for all those who love traditional costume and the flair and tradition of the Munich Oktoberfest.

-Oide Wiesn Citizens' Ball, 7 February 2025, Deutsches Theater
+Oide Wiesn Citizens' Ball, date follows soon, Deutsches Theater

 Highlights of the soirée in the Deutsches Theater are the Prince Waltz by the carnival prince and princess of the state capital Munich, the dance performances by the Narrhalla Prinzengarde and the guard dance by the flag regiment.
 This year, the Karl Valentin Medal will be awarded to TV presenter and entertainer Günther Jauch.
 Friend and colleague Thomas Gottschalk will give the laudatory speech.

-Grand Narrhalla Ball “Soiree Münchner Leben“ with presentation of the “Karl Valentin Order“, 8 February 2025, Deutsches Theater
+Grand Narrhalla Ball “Soiree Münchner Leben“ with presentation of the “Karl Valentin Order“, date follows soon, Deutsches Theater

 When the Künstlerhaus on Karlsplatz-Stachus opened at the beginning of the century before last, legendary carnival costume parties were celebrated throughout Munich.
 Great Munich artists such as Franz von Lenbach and August Kaulbach were busy organising huge carnival parades.
 The Künstlerhaus celebrates its opening 125 years ago with the Gauklerball in the style and costumes of the time, the so-called Belle Époque.